Peter Godwin: Early life and education

-His mother was of English descent and was a former hospital doctor.
-His father was an engineer and is of Polish Jewish ancestry.
-His father's immediate family were killed in The Holocaust.
+His mother came from an Anglican background in England and she moved to Southern Rhodesia in her twenties, where she was a medical doctor.
+His father, Kazimierz Jerzy Goldfarb, a Polish Jewish engineer moved to the country from England after marrying Godwin's mother.
+Godwin's paternal grandparents and aunts were murdered at Treblinka extermination camp in the Holocaust.
+For fear of anti-semitism, Godwin's father did not tell his children about his Jewish background for decades and instead went by the name George Godwin.

 Godwin grew up with his family in Rhodesia, where he attended St. George's College.
 He was conscripted into the British South Africa Police at the age of seventeen to fight in the Rhodesian Bush War.
 In 1978, his older sister Jain and her fiancé were killed when their car was ambushed by insurgents.

-Another sister, Georgina Godwin, has worked as a journalist, broadcast presenter and podcaster, in both Zimbabwe (until 2001) and the UK.
+Another sister, Georgina Godwin, has worked as a journalist, broadcast presenter and podcaster, in both Zimbabwe and the UK.

 Peter Godwin studied law at Cambridge University and international relations at Oxford University.

 Career

 Early career

 Godwin was formerly a foreign correspondent for The Sunday Times (London), covering wars in Angola, Mozambique, Namibia, and Zimbabwe.
-Later he was the chief correspondent for the BBC's foreign affairs program, directing documentaries on Cuba, Czechoslovakia, and the Balkans.
+Later, he was the chief correspondent for the BBC's foreign affairs programme, directing documentaries on Cuba, Czechoslovakia, and the Balkans.

 His early books include Rhodesians Never Die: The Impact of War and Political Change on White Rhodesia c1970 – 1980, co-written with Ian Hancock; The Three of Us, co-written with Joanna Coles; and Wild at Heart: Man and Beast in Southern Africa, with photographs by Chris Johns.

 Journalism

-Godwin is a contributor to The New York Times, and Vanity Fair, among other publications.
+Godwin is a contributor to The New York Times and Vanity Fair, among other publications.
 In 2008 he wrote in the Times about the small islands of Likoma and Chizumulu on Lake Malawi, which are lacustrine exclaves of Malawi located in Mozambican territorial waters.
-He has also reviewed books for the New York Times Book Review.
+He has also reviewed books for The New York Times Book Review.

 In 2007, he called for the international community to "make it clear" to South African president Thabo Mbeki "that he, and the new South Africa, have a special moral obligation to help a nearby people who are oppressed and disenfranchised, having been assisted in its own struggle by just such pressure."
-In 2008, Godwin suggested in The New York Times that the withdrawal of participating countries from the 2010 World Cup in South Africa might persuade Mbeki to use his country's economic power to draw Mugabe's rule in Zimbabwe "to an end in weeks rather than months."
+In 2008, Godwin suggested in The New York Times that the withdrawal of participating countries from the 2010 World Cup in South Africa might persuade Mbeki to use his country's economic power to draw Mugabe's rule in Zimbabwe "to an end in weeks rather than months".